pyblosxom/pyblosxom/docs/about_pyblosxom.rst

 * A flavour consists of a set of templates.
 * Flavours are stored in a directory called the *flavourdir*.
 * PyBlosxom comes with several flavours: html, rss20, and atom.
-* The `PyBlosxom web-site`_ maintains a flavour registry for flavours contributed by people like you.
+* The `PyBlosxom website`_ maintains a flavour registry for flavours contributed by people like you.
 * There's more information in the chapter on :ref:`Flavours and Templates <flavours-and-templates>`.